dcarrillo/gprmon/README.md

-# Git pull requests monitor
+# Github pull requests monitor

 A WIP **non-production ready** minimal script to monitor github pull requests, when a user is added as reviewer of one or more PR on one of more repositories, an icon is shown on the system tray.